Make Me (novel): Plot

-Somewhere in the sprawling, flat, desolate Midwestern United States, Reacher arrives by train at a small town named Mother's Rest, curious as to the story behind the name.
-He meets a Chinese American woman named Michelle Chang who is searching for a lost associate.
-Thinking that the town may have once been a young mother's childbirth site or perhaps the final resting place of an old woman, Reacher wanders the town asking the locals about the name, but he does not learn anything.
-He decides to befriend Chang, who reveals she is an ex-FBI agent turned private investigator who is looking for her colleague Keever.
-Reacher's suspicions are aroused by the aloofness of the locals and he decides to stay in the town to help with Chang's investigations.
+Jack Reacher arrives at a small Midwestern town named Mother's Rest, curious about the origin of its name.
+Reacher wanders the town asking the locals, but he does not learn anything.
+He meets a Chinese American woman named Michelle Chang, an ex-FBI agent turned private investigator looking for her colleague, Keever.
+Reacher's suspicions are aroused by the aloofness of the locals, and he decides to stay in town to help with Chang's investigation.

-Chang explains that she was only recently called in by Keever and does not know the identity of his client or any of the details of his case.
+Chang explains she does not know the identity of Keever's client or any details of his case.
 Searching Keever's motel room, Reacher finds a crumpled up note with the name "Maloney" and a phone number.
-It belongs to a journalist from Los Angeles named Westwood, the Science Editor for the LA Times, who has been handling calls from conspiracy theorists, which he eventually blocks after they become too numerous.
-He turns out to be a dead end.
-Reacher and Chang then turn their search to Maloney, believing him to be Keever's contact and a resident of Mother's Rest.
-As they investigate the town, they are confronted by hostile locals whom Reacher quickly defeats while stealing their handguns.
+The number belongs to a journalist named Westwood, the science editor for the Los Angeles Times, who has been handling calls from conspiracy theorists.
+Reacher and Chang turn their search to Maloney, believing him to be Keever's contact and a resident of Mother's Rest.
+As they investigate, they are confronted by hostile locals whom Reacher quickly defeats while stealing their handguns.

-Reacher and Chang then visit Keever's home, finding it to be ransacked with all of his investigative notes missing.
-Reacher becomes convinced that Keever had stumbled onto something big and been killed for it, and the two decide to go to Los Angeles to meet with Westwood.
-Convincing the journalist that Keever had been onto something newsworthy, they agree to give Westwood exclusive rights to the story in exchange for his help.
-Westwood reluctantly agrees and gives Reacher the phone numbers of unknown people who had recently called him and been blocked, thus fitting the profile of Keever's mystery client.
-They learn that their man Maloney is actually a Chicago resident named Peter McCann.
+Reacher and Chang visit Keever's home, finding it ransacked with all his investigative notes missing.
+Reacher believes Keever had stumbled onto something and been killed for it, and the two go to Los Angeles to meet with Westwood.
+Convincing Westwood that Keever had been onto something newsworthy, they agree to give the journalist exclusive rights to the story in exchange for his help.
+Westwood gives Reacher the phone numbers of unknown people who had recently called him who fit the profile of Keever's mystery client.
+They learn Maloney is a Chicago resident named Peter McCann.